mossan-hoshi/audio2srt/README.md

 1. **Preparing the CSV File**: Edit the CSV file `replace_terms.csv` as needed for term settings.
 Please create it in the following format:

-- Column 1: Detected String
+- Column 1: Detected string or regular expression pattern
-- Column 2: Replacement String (leave empty if you want to delete)
+- Column 2: Replacement string or regular expression pattern (specify empty if you want to delete)

 [Sample Term Setting CSV File]